 The following article on the future of seniors living is contributed by Robert Puflett, Sydney studio leader and partner at ThomsonAdsett.

-The pressure to meet the demand for high quality accommodation and care for seniors is continuously increasing.
+The pressure to meet the demand for high-quality accommodation and care for seniors is continuously increasing, along with the demands of an ageing population and higher life expectancy.
 It’s a very real prospect that supply will not meet demand.

 Traditionally, our economy has been based on capital and physical possessions.
 Now, there’s a new type of economy emerging – one that is digital, social and human, and based on joy and experience.